Glagan/zap/README.md

 ## Options

-There are a few options that you can set by using ``zapOptions.set(options)`` or more specifically for a single notification on the third parameter.
+There are a few options that you can set by using ``zapOptions.setDefault(options)`` or more specifically for a single notification on the third parameter.

 | Name | Description | Default |
 |---|---|---|